LaurentiusVAdela/Cybersecurity-Home-Lab/README.md

 > 📌 Current Progress: Part 2 of 3 completed
 > 🔧 Part 3: Pending (will resume after addressing potential troubleshooting)

+## 📸 Screenshots

+Images of each major step are included in the `/images/` folder and referenced below for visual tracking.